Mitchell County Arrest Report - NewsBreak

 Mitchell County Arrest Report

 The following information is courtesy of Mitchell County Sheriff’s Office.
 All suspects are considered innocent until proven guilty in a court of law.
-Matthew Tom Errickson, 29, of Seven Mile Ridge Rd. in Burnsville, was charged by Deputy M. Hylemon with failure to appear in Mitchell County court on felony methamphetamine charges and felony probation violations issued by Yancey County.
-Errickson was issued a total bond of $40,000 and is scheduled to appear in court on Aug.
-25, 2021.www.averyjournal.com
+Willie Berry Jr., 63, of Ned Hughes Rd. in Spruce Pine, was charged by Sheriff Donald Street with Habitual Felon status and failure to appear in court on felony possession of methamphetamine, misdemeanor possession of drug paraphernalia and resisting a public officer.
+Berry was issued a $30,001 bond and is scheduled to appear in court on Sept.
+30, 2021.www.averyjournal.com

 Comments / 0